ronreiter/interactive-tutorials/tutorials/learnpython.org/es/Basic String Operations.md

 Esto imprime una sección de la cadena, comenzando en el indice 3, y terminando en el 6.
 Pero por que el 6 y no el 7?
 De nuevo, la mayoría de los lenguajes de programación hacen esto - facilita la forma de hacer matemáticas dentro de esos corchetes.

 If you just have one number in the brackets, it will give you the single character at that index.
 If you leave out the first number but keep the colon, it will give you a slice from the start to the number you left in.
-If you leave out the second number, if will give you a slice from the first number to the end.
+If you leave out the second number, it will give you a slice from the first number to the end.

 You can even put negative numbers inside the brackets.
 They are an easy way of starting at the end of the string instead of the beginning.
 This way, -3 means "3rd character from the end".